kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Screenshot below show istio proxy resource consumption during the test execution time, bytes transferred during test phase increased from around 10KB/s to 180KB/s in peak time.
+Fig. 6 below show istio proxy resource consumption, during the test execution time, transferred data amount increased from around 10KB/s to 180KB/s in the peak time.

-Memory consumption of istio proxy increased from 61MB to 67 MB in peak time, on CPU consumption side, before test started was 0.100 in peak time the value increased to around 0.140.
+In the peak time, memory consumption increased from 61MB to 67 MB, CPU consumption increased from 0.100 to around 0.140.

-Compare to the test **Scenario 2** amount of data transferred is almost 50% decreased which show no tracing data could be transferred to the tracing collectors.
+Compare to the test **Scenario 2** amount of data transferred is almost 50% decreased, which belong to no tracing data could be transferred to the tracing collectors.

-Although resource consumption during test execution increased, there are no considerable resource consumption observed.

 | ![Istio resource consumption](../assets/istio-100per-broken-svc-resource.jpg) |
 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

-Kubernetes CoreDNS service show increased DNS request and DNS lookup response time, to compared with **Scenario 2** DNS request and DNS lookup response times are more than doubled.
+Fig. 7 clearly show increased DNS requests and DNS lookup response time, to compared with **Scenario 2** DNS request and DNS lookup response times are more than doubled.

-Same behavior also observable on DNS cache metrics side, cache misses almost doubled to compared with **Scenario 2**.
+Same behavior observable on the DNS cache metrics side, cache misses almost doubled to compared with **Scenario 2**.

 | ![Kubernetes CoreDNS Overview](../assets/istio-100per-broken-svc-coredns-overview.jpg) |
 | :--: |